-This is a great way to catch the attention of your audience right upfront.
-Start off with the bubble in the large size to introduce yourself and then when you are ready to start your presentation and speak to slides or a website behind you, resize your bubble and move it to the side so they can see what you are speaking about.
+This is a great way to catch your audience’s attention right up front.
+Start off with the bubble in the large size to introduce yourself, and then when you are ready to start your presentation and speak to slides or a website behind you, resize your bubble and move it to the side so they can see what you’re speaking about.

 Ever wanted to underscore a point you were making or draw viewer attention to something specific on a screen?

 Good news!
 It’s totally easy with a little-known built-in feature with the Vidyard screen recorder.